galbendavids/deep_learning_projects/readme.txt

-in the first project - we have created a nureal network by our own in the scond project - we have used CNN networks in order to build out own implemeantion of siamese nueral network for comparison task in the third project - we have used music and some words in order to create automatic lyrics to a song using LSTM in the fourth projcet -
+in the first project - we have created a nureal network by our own in the scond project - we have used CNN networks in order to build out own implemeantion of siamese nueral network for comparison task in the third project - we have used music and some words in order to create automatic lyrics to a song using LSTM in the fourth projcet - we have used GANs ans created two generative architectures: a) standard GAN, and; b) a modified GAN architecture in order to face real-life problems